 This estate will pay off the balance of outstanding debts, including any car loans, using the available assets—if there are enough funds to do so.

 If the deceased person purchased credit life insurance on the auto loan, that insurer is responsible for paying all or part of the balance of the loan, depending on the terms of the agreement.

-If the loan was cosigned by a surviving relative, the cosigner is responsible for paying the remaining balance if the estate does not have the funds to cover it and no credit life insurance was purchased.
+If the car loan was cosigned by a surviving relative, that cosigner is responsible for paying any remaining balance not covered from estate assets or if no credit life insurance was purchased.
 This is true whether or not the cosigner inherits the car.
 In fact, it's true of any loan that was co-signed by a surviving person including mortgages and home equity lines of credit (HELOCs).

 If the cosigner fails to continue the payments, the account could go into collection, the car could be repossessed, and the co-signer’s wages could be garnished, depending on the laws of the state where they live.

 Surviving Spouse Rights